muhabgadir/CS-196-Proj2/index.md

 ### 2.2 Hybrid COLOR Image

-Quick trial using color proved succesfule, however errored out for every other picture besides this:
+A quick trial using color proved successful, however, errored out for every other picture besides this:

 ![bears](https://preview.redd.it/rz28dy7xhfp51.jpg?width=745&format=pjpg&auto=webp&s=9dfaea5dd183c3938509f935b4227eebb7f8208f)

 ### 2.3 Gaussian and Laplacian Stacks

-After utilizing the Gaussian filters, we can create stacks as shown in lecture.
-The Gaussian stack from the first filtered image the level 6 filtered image and the Laplacian stack goes from the first Gaussian filtered image to to the difference on the bottom of the Gaussian stack images.
-(TOP -> BOTTTOM)
+After utilizing the Gaussian filters, we can create stacks as shown in the lecture.
+The Gaussian stack from the first filtered image the level 6 filtered image and the Laplacian stack go from the first Gaussian filtered image to the difference on the bottom of the Gaussian stack images.
+(TOP -> BOTTOM)

 ![bears](https://preview.redd.it/6m6q8eddjfp51.jpg?width=2340&format=pjpg&auto=webp&s=caa042b4a1de8325f65bdc2c632d7eb6e84b797b)
 ![bears](https://preview.redd.it/rhejhdddjfp51.jpg?width=2340&format=pjpg&auto=webp&s=690611e928bd96add902970806e404e94dfa6941)